Wat Phra Kaew: Model of Angkor Wat

 The model of Angkor Wat was borne out of an idea of Rama IV of moving one of the Khmer temples to Bangkok.
 However this proved unfeasible, so he ordered that a detailed scale model of Angkor Wat be made instead.
 The ancient Khmer temple complex had recently been rediscovered in Cambodia—then under Siamese suzerainty—in 1860.
 This highly detailed model was installed to the north of the Phra Mondop.

 Mythological figures

 Seven pairs of mythological figures decorate the terrace, made of bronze and gilded with gold leaf.
 These are half-animal half-human celestial beings which, according to tradition, inhabited the mythical Himavanta forest.
-They are the Theppaksi, human male upper body with feathered arms, bird lower body, human feet and holding a sword; Thepnorasi, human male upper body, lion lower body and holding a flower; Singhaphanon, monkey upper body, lion lower body and holding a sceptre; Apsarasingha (Apsonsi), human female upper body and lion lower body; Asuarapaksi, giant upper body and bird lower body; Kinnon (kinnara), human male upper body and bird lower body; and the Asurawayuphak, giant upper body, bird lower body and holding a mace.
+They are the Theppaksi, human male upper body with feathered arms, bird lower body, human feet and holding a sword; Thepnorasi, human male upper body, lion lower body and holding a flower; Singhaphanon, monkey upper body, lion lower body and holding a sceptre; Apsarasingha (Apsonsi), human female upper body and lion lower body; Asurapaksi, giant upper body and bird lower body; Kinnon (kinnara), human male upper body and bird lower body; and the Asurawayuphak, giant upper body, bird lower body and holding a mace.